Your health can’t wait.

 Who We Are

-The Diabetes Education Center at Somerset Hospital was founded in 2004 to meet the growing need for diabetes education in our community.
+The Diabetes Education Center at UPMC Somerset was founded in 2004 to meet the growing need for diabetes education in our community.
 In 2006, the center received and continues to maintain recognition by the American Diabetes Association as a center meeting the national standards for diabetes self-management education.
 The center is staffed by a full-time Registered Dietitian.

 What We Do

-The Diabetes Education Center at Somerset Hospital works with a number of health care providers, individuals, businesses and the community as a whole, to increase awareness in the area of prevention and treatment of diabetes.
+The Diabetes Education Center at UPMC Somerset works with a number of health care providers, individuals, businesses and the community as a whole, to increase awareness in the area of prevention and treatment of diabetes.
 We strive to offer the following:

 - Support for people living with Type 1, Type 2, gestational and/or pre-diabetes.

 - Education in all areas of self-management including but not limited to: healthy eating, physical activity, medications, monitoring, coping skills, reducing risks, and problem solving.

 - Individual appointments are available through one on one counseling for patients with all types of diabetes and a group class series is available for patients with Type 2 diabetes.